-To place the device in password protection mode, a few more steps are required.
-First, prior to entering the password protection mode, it is necessary to set a 64-bit password to verify it.
-Password verification is only allowed during the password programming operation.
-Second, the password protection mode is then activated by programming the Password Protection Mode Lock Bit to"0".
+Several steps are required to place the device in Password Protection mode.
+Prior to entering the Password Protection mode, it is necessary to set the 64-bit password and verify it.
+The WRPASS command writes the password and the RDPASS command reads back the password.
+Password verification is permitted until the Password Protection Mode Lock Bit has been written to "0".
+Password Protection mode is activated by programming the Password Protection Mode Lock Bit to "0".
 This operation is not reversible.
-Once the bit is programmed, it cannot be erased, and the device remains permanently in password protection mode, and the 64-bit password can neither be retrieved nor reprogrammed.
-Moreover, all commands to the address where the password is stored are disabled.
+Once the bit is programmed, it cannot be erased.
+The device remains permanently in Password Protection mode and the 64-bit password can neither be retrieved nor reprogrammed..